sematext/solr-researcher/relaxer/README.md

 All phrase heuristics are located in package `com.sematext.solr.handler.component.relaxer.heuristics.phrase`, while all regular query heuristics are in `com.sematext.solr.handler.component.relaxer.heuristics.regular`.
 Be sure to write full class name (including package name) in `solrconfig.xml`.

 ### Correction highlighting feature
-For information about Correction Highlighting Feature, please refer to ReSearcher-common.pdf which describes functionality common to all Sematext's ReSearcher components.
+For information about Correction Highlighting Feature, please refer to ReSearcher-common.pdf which describes functionality common to all Solr ReSearcher components.

 ### Using Relaxer with SolrJ
-For information about using Relaxer with SolrJ, please refer to ReSearcher-common.pdf which describes functionality common to all Sematext's ReSearcher components.
+For information about using Relaxer with SolrJ, please refer to ReSearcher-common.pdf which describes functionality common to all Solr ReSearcher components.

 ### Query Relaxer in distributed environment
 Query Relaxer works both in non-distributed (single node or simple master-slave) and distributed setup.
 If you are using SolrCloud, everything will work out-of-the-box automatically.
 There are no special parameters which should tell whether the setup is distributed or not.
 Also, there is only one version of Query Relaxer jar which knows how to work in all kinds of setups.